nwp90/moodle-mod_attendance/course/format/grid/Readme.md

 History
 =============
+25th February 2015 Version 2.8.2.1
+  1. Fixed 'Arrows still show when editing is on.' - #13.

+21st December 2014 Version 2.8.2
+  1. Revamped the arrows such that they are always visible.
+  2. Arrow and close image size responsive to screen size.
+  3. Changed the arrow images to FontAwesome: http://fontawesome.io/license/ and extracted with: https://icomoon.io/app/#/select.
+  4. Added change in cursor for the arrow areas.
+  5. Fix CONTRIB-5511: Navigation arrows should be hidden when only one section.

 16th November 2014 Version 2.8.1 - Stable version for Moodle 2.8.
   1. Always show shadebox arrows on Tablets and Mobiles with the latter being half size.